econjobmarket/api_documentation/api/Getting-Started.1.md

+As of August, 2025, the login option has been disabled during an upgrade.
+Should be available again in September.

 Choose the option on the front page of the website [https://backend.econjobmarket.org](https://backend.econjobmarket.org) that says `Login with Econjobmarket`.
 Use your username (email) and password at econjobmarket (i.e., the one you use at [https://econjobmarket.org](https://econjobmarket.org) ), they will be checked at [econjobmarket.org](https://econjobmarket.org).
 You must be a valid recruiter at econjobmarket to use this api.